kmarkus/rFSM/doc/README.txt

    setting all values to 0.

-   This extension is useful for defining transitions that are taken only after certain events have occured, but that do not necessarily occur within one step.
+   This extension is useful for defining transitions that are taken only after certain events have occurred, but that do not necessarily occur within one step.
 Because the rFSM engine drops events after each steps this information would otherwise be lost.